 |- Howard H. Baker|

 The Howard Baker Forum was established in Washington, D.C. to provide a platform for examining specific, immediate, critical issues affecting the nation's progress at home and its relations abroad.
-Under Senator Baker's leadership, the Forum organized a variety of programs and research projects to examine and illuminate public policy challenges facing the nation today.
+Originally established under the leadership of Senator Baker, the Forum continues to organize a variety of programs and research projects to examine and illuminate public policy challenges facing the nation today.

 Senator Baker's distinguished service in the U.S. Senate and as Chief of Staff during the Reagan Administration was dedicated to sound governance through reasoned consensus founded upon an agreed set of facts.
 It is in this spirit that The Howard Baker Forum was founded -- to contribute to the process of fact finding and consensus building to help solve critical problems facing the nation.